vguleaev/vguleaev.dev/src/content/blog/how-to-start-build-ai-apps-2026.md

 > I added $5 in credits to my OpenAI account and use it across all my AI apps.
 Even running multiple projects, my costs never exceed $1 per month.

-I am saying its cheap, but it depends on your usage intensity—how big your inputs and outputs are, and how many API calls you make.
+I am saying its cheap, but it depends on your usage intensity how big your inputs and outputs are, and how many API calls you make.
 That's why **tracking your costs is crucial**. 💰

 ## LLM Observability

-**You are not serious if you are not doing any LLM observability**.
+You are not serious if you are not doing any **LLM observability**.
 It is essential for understanding costs, tracking requests, and debugging LLM responses.

 I highly recommend you to use some tracking tools like [Langfuse](https://langfuse.com/) or [Langsmith](https://smith.langchain.com/).
 Both are very easy to connect.